-St. Eugene Resort is a proudly First Nations-owned resort in the heart of the Kootenays.
+St. Eugene Resort is a proudly owned First Nations resort in the heart of the Kootenays.

 The Resort’s history offers an important backdrop for groups to learn about indigenous culture and world views.
 Once a residential school, Ktunaxa elders reclaimed and restored